EnterpriseDB/tpa/docs/index.md

 Should you need to go beyond what is already implemented in TPAexec, the full range of Ansible functionality is at your disposal at every stage.

+In general, you should be able to implement any changes you need through the include-hook mechanism in TPAexec.
+For example, if you create a file named ``hooks/pre-deploy.yml`` in your cluster directory, the tasks in it will be run before the normal deployment tasks; and likewise for the post-deploy.yml hook.

 ### Cluster management

 Once your cluster is up and running, TPAexec provides convenient cluster